erikpukinskis/direct-monetization-static/_proposal/receipt_definitions.markdown

 documentation_order: 5
 ---

-A **Receipt Definition** must make clear to a client what receipts would be accepted in order to access the relevant resource.
+A **Receipt Definition** must make clear to a Client what receipts would be accepted in order to access the relevant resource.
 In particular it contains

 - requirements for the receipt contents
-- specification about what 3rd-party signatories would be acceptable.
+- specification about what 3rd-party Notaries would be acceptable.

-Figuring out what the client will need to do in order for the chosen notary to actually sign the receipt must be handled out-of-band; it's assumed that either the client has prior contact with the notary or human-user action will be required to complete the payment. `TODO: maybe give an in-band fall-back method?`
+Figuring out what the Client will need to do in order for the chosen Notary to actually sign the receipt must be handled out-of-band; it's assumed that either the Client has prior contact with the Notary or human-user action will be required to complete the payment.
+(Specifically, the Client could redirect the user to the Notary's site to set up payment.
+This usually _should not_ happen automatically.)

 A **Receipt Definition** is an XML object within the same namespace as a Menu XML: